manash-jyoti/Movie-Recommender-System/README.md

 1. Clone the repository: `git clone https://github.com/<your_username>/<repo_name.git>`

+2. As the size of similarity.pkl > 25 MB, consider running the jupyter notebook to generate the file and put it in the same directory as of app.py

-2. Install the required dependencies: `!pip install -r requirements.txt`
+3. Install the required dependencies: `!pip install -r requirements.txt`

-3. Run the Streamlit web app: `streamlit run app.py`
+4. Run the Streamlit web app: `streamlit run app.py`

 ## :five: Usage/Examples